 Cities can also leverage their zoning powers to promote park improvements.
-Zoning incentive programs offer benefits to developers, such as relaxed zoning and increased floor area ratios, if they agree to incorporate parks in their plans or set aside funds for parks.
-For example, when New York City was creating High Line Park, it allowed developers to exceed normal height and density limitations in West Chelsea if they contributed to the High Line Improvement Fund.
-12 ness improvement districts, tax increment financing districts can fund projects in specific areas.
-Municipalities that create these borrow future tax revenue to finance current development or improvement in designated areas.
-The assumption is that the development will increase property values, and thus tax revenue, so the future increased tax revenue is used to pay back money borrowed to implement the upgrades.
-The original amount of tax revenue is still used for its previously determined purposes, but the additional revenue goes into a fund to be used for particular projects.
+Zoning incentive programs offer benefits to developers, such as relaxed zoning and increased floor area ratios, if they agree to incorporate parks in their plans or set aside funds for parks.12 For example, when New York City was creating High Line Park, it allowed developers to exceed normal height and density limitations in West Chelsea if they contributed to the High Line Improvement Fund.12

-Cities and counties can also transfer development rights from land unsuitable for park development to public areas more suitable for this type of land use.
-These transfers can allow for the development of parks in areas where they were previously prohibited.
-Such local opportunities to transfer development rights may be useful for SMART Park creation.
+Cities and counties can also transfer development rights12 from land unsuitable for park development to public areas more suitable for this type of land use.
+These transfers can allow for the development of parks in areas where they were previously prohibited.12 Such local opportunities to transfer development rights may be useful for SMART Park creation.